sciZer0/7/v/README.md

 A Decreasing-Supply, permissionless, decentralized Token with its own dedicated blockchain is the thing our civilization has never known and felt before.

+Pre-programmed increasing scarcity might be better than everything we knew before.

 <b>About Fundamental Problems of All Current Blockchains</b>